ImageMagick/Usage-Markdown/morphology/index.md

         3,2,3'
 ~~~

-As 'half integers' can be generated the smallest minimal scale that can be used is '2 units'.
-and while not as accurate a 'knights move' it does work well.
+As 'half integers' can be generated the smallest minimal scale that can be used is '2 units' and while not as accurate a 'knights move' it does work well.

 The octogon of this kernel has 'points' in the orthogonal direction, rather than 'flats' as the previous kernel generates.
 It is related to, but not quite the same as the next 'Knights Move' kernel, and could be considered a sort of 'near integer' form of the '`knights`' kernel.

 If you want to scaling this the same as previous IM distance kernels you can use this kernel.

 ~~~